tillo13/kumori_ai/README.md

 # kumori_ai
-Some of the prod code from kumori.ai that will help others learn/use
+Some of the prod code from https://kumori.ai that will help others, perhaps...